modip-org/spec/format_indirect.md

 }
 ```

-The `schemaVersion` field MUST be required, otherwise the data will be invalid and backwards-compatibility cannot be properly implemented.
+The `schemaVersion` field MUST exist, otherwise the data will be invalid and backwards-compatibility cannot be properly implemented.

 // TODO: More more fields behind other requests?